-IR 516 Advanced Research Methods: Text, Talk and Context (4, Sp) Text and discourse analysis methods and strategies.
-Themes include the roles of ideas, identities, policies and interests in various institutional contexts Prerequisite: COMM 550, IR 494, IR 513, POSC 500, PUBD 500 or PUBD 502.

-IR 517 International Policy Analysis (4, Sp)

-Game theory and other methodologies applied to the study of international relations.
-Topics include global and regional public goods, collective action, externalities, treaty information, market failures.

-- IR 519 Field Research Methods in Comparative Politics and International Studies (4, Sp) Intended for graduate students planning social science research projects in a foreign country.
-Primary goal is to assist students to prepare the design for their dissertation research. - IR 521 Introduction to Foreign Policy Analysis (4, Sp) Survey of principal theoretical and empirical approaches to foreign policy analysis; bureaucratic politics, cybernetics, game theory and options analysis, comparison, design theory, simulation. - IR 522 United States Diplomacy since 1945: Issues and Decisions (4, Sp) An analysis of United States foreign policy with emphasis on the origins and structure of the cold war, decision-making, the role of ideology, containment and imperialism, and issues of the post-bipolar era. - IR 524 Formulation of U.S. Foreign Policy (4, Irregular) Research on foreign policy decision-making; roles, functions, and influence in the foreign policy process. - IR 525 State and Society in International Relations (4, Fa) A readings seminar that assesses the challenges to nation-states and world order presented by trans-border cultural flows, new technologies, and changing patterns of political participation.
+- IR 516 Advanced Research Methods: Text, Talk and Context (4, Sp) Text and discourse analysis methods and strategies.
+Themes include the roles of ideas, identities, policies and interests in various institutional contexts Prerequisite: COMM 550, IR 494, IR 513, POSC 500, PUBD 500 or PUBD 502. - IR 517 International Policy Analysis (4, Sp) Game theory and other methodologies applied to the study of international relations.
+Topics include global and regional public goods, collective action, externalities, treaty information, market failures. - IR 519 Field Research Methods in Comparative Politics and International Studies (4, Sp) Intended for graduate students planning social science research projects in a foreign country.
+Primary goal is to assist students to prepare the design for their dissertation research. - IR 521 Introduction to Foreign Policy Analysis (4, Sp) Survey of principal theoretical and empirical approaches to foreign policy analysis; bureaucratic politics, cybernetics, game theory and options analysis, comparison, design theory, simulation. - IR 522 United States Diplomacy since 1945: Issues and Decisions (4, Sp) An analysis of United States foreign policy with emphasis on the origins and structure of the cold war, decision-making, the role of ideology, containment and imperialism, and issues of the post-bipolar era.

-- IR 526 Migration and Diaspora in International Politics (4, Sp) Examines issues of migration, the relationship between citizen and state, economic factors triggering emigration/immigration, transnationalism, and explores the phenomenon of diasporas. - IR 531 Strategy and Arms Control (4) Impact of nuclear weapons on U.S. and U.S.S.R. postwar military policies and strategies; evolution of postwar deterrence postures; development of superpower arms control since 1945. - IR 534 East Asian Security Issues (4) Security politics of China, Japan, ASEAN states, and Southwest Pacific nations; their strategic relations with the superpowers; regional security initiatives: nuclear-free zone politics, ZOPFAN, and indigenous military capacities.
+- IR 524 Formulation of U.S. Foreign Policy (4, Irregular) Research on foreign policy decision-making; roles, functions, and influence in the foreign policy process. - IR 525 State and Society in International Relations (4, Fa) A readings seminar that assesses the challenges to nation-states and world order presented by trans-border cultural flows, new technologies, and changing patterns of political participation. - IR 526 Migration and Diaspora in International Politics (4, Sp) Examines issues of migration, the relationship between citizen and state, economic factors triggering emigration/immigration, transnationalism, and explores the phenomenon of diasporas. - IR 531 Strategy and Arms Control (4) Impact of nuclear weapons on U.S. and U.S.S.R. postwar military policies and strategies; evolution of postwar deterrence postures; development of superpower arms control since 1945. - IR 534 East Asian Security Issues (4) Security politics of China, Japan, ASEAN states, and Southwest Pacific nations; their strategic relations with the superpowers; regional security initiatives: nuclear-free zone politics, ZOPFAN, and indigenous military capacities.
 Prerequisite: IR 531. - IR 538 Economics and Security in the Developing World (4, Irregular) Examination of literatures on both traditional and broadened definitions of security.
 Application of these concepts to economic issue areas in developing countries. - IR 539 Seminar in International Politics Conflict Processes (4, FaSp) Advanced seminar in international conflict, crisis and war.
 General perspectives on factors that bring about war and promote peace, with priority given to ethnopolitics.
-Open only to graduate students. - IR 541 Politics of the World Economy (4)

-Survey of approaches to international political economy.
+Open only to graduate students. - IR 540 Seminar in International Politics Religion and Conflict (4, FaSp) Advanced introduction to how religion has emerged as a powerful force in politics.
+Conflict resolution, fundamentalism, terrorism, war, American foreign policy and global civil society.
+Open only to graduate students. - IR 541 Politics of the World Economy (4) Survey of approaches to international political survey of approaches to international political economy.
 Intellectual roots; the management of collective goods; North-South relations are examined.